hylandtechoutreach/coding-activities/ThreeJs3dGame/README.md

 In this activity, students can play a game, then fill in their own blank version of the game with [Three.js](https://threejs.org).

 ### Agenda
+Here is a rough outline of the activity as a whole:

 | Item | Time |
 |-|-|